liefery-it-legacy/blog/_posts/2018-02-27-the-mysterious-query.md

 _Bugsnag_ popped up and complained about an `Elixir.DBConnection.ConnectionError` - I took a look immedeatly to find out what made our wonderful application crash.
-It turns out it was a timeout error!
+It turned out it was a timeout error!
 [Ecto (elixir database tool) defaults to a timeout of 15 seconds](https://hexdocs.pm/ecto/Ecto.Repo.html#module-shared-options) and we had a query that took longer than this? **Yikes!** What happened?